micheles/papers/PITCHME.md

 ![rabbitmq](rabbitmq.png)

-- celery/rabbitmq is not ideal
+- celery/rabbitmq is not ideal for our use case
-- we have celery for legacy reasons and because there was no dominant task scheduler in the Python world
+- we have celery for legacy reasons and because it sort of worked until now

 +++